 If your 49 week old baby is bottle-fed, he is probably only having bottles around sleep times.
 This is usually before naps during the day, at bedtime, and if he is resettling during the night.
 On waking and at mealtimes, he will have milk from a cup to replace bottles, and food has taken on a greater role than milk feeds at these times.

 Reducing the connection between bottles and sleep is the hardest part of weaning.
-It’s easier to begin with day-time sleeps.
+It’s easier, to begin with daytime sleep.
 This will set a new routine which you can then pick up at night.
 Weaning from using a bottle as a sleep prop is about gradually reducing the amount of milk you offer, while at the same time aiming to end the feed before you settle your baby in his cot.

 You can read more tips for help in our article about How To Stop Your Baby’s Bottle Before Bedtime Habit.

 Tips for transitioning from the bottle at sleep times

 If your sleep time routine doesn’t already include stories, songs and snuggles, now is the time to introduce them.
 First, as well as the bottle, bring in new things, before gradually withdrawing the bottle from the routine.

 For example, if your baby currently has a bottle while you cuddle him to sleep, begin reading a story at the same time.
 Then gradually reduce the volume of milk a little each day, until the story and cuddle are more of a focus than the bottle.
 If you are using a cup for daytime milk feeds, you might find your baby happily accepts this in place of a bottle at sleep time.